 By purchasing organic cotton, as opposed to conventionally grown cotton, you are also avoiding contributing to an industry that treats its workers poorly.
 Much like their factory worker counterparts, textile and farm workers are also subjugated to cruel working conditions.
 The working conditions for cotton farmers are so poor that the average lifespan of an Indian cotton farmer is only 35 years old.

 Organic hemp, linen, or bamboo are also great alternatives to cotton, as they do not require as much energy and water to grow and harvest.
 Many innovative fabrics are sourced sustainably, including TENCEL and ECONYL.
-All of these fabrics are ideal for sustainable furniture and many other types of home goods and décor.
+All of these fabrics are ideal for green furniture and many other types of home goods and décor.

 - Opt for organic fabrics, as these release fewer toxins into the soil, air, and water supply; and will also expose you to fewer irritants in your home.